The Lie of Certainty

 These days I work differently.
 I’m not softer.
 I’m not harder.
 I can simply see more clearly.
 I’ve sat down the glasses I was handed by my culture, my family and the countless others along the way.

 Don’t think I’ve stopped chasing precision, because I still do.
-But I chase it through truth, not control.
+But I chase it without my filters and my desire for control.
 I build systems that can expand and breath rather than suffocate.
 I lead with the curiosity to learn because I am certain of nothing.
-Because if I am certain, I’m not learning.

 And if I’ve stopped learning, I’m moving away from who I am and who I will be next.

-Maybe that’s what leadership actually is.
+Maybe that’s what this life actually is.
 Perhaps it’s the art of dying before you die.
-Shedding your ego, your need for safety, your perfectly crafted armor, the illusion of control.
+Not the Christian concept of “dying to self”.
+I’m talking about dying to your need to feel in control, of chasing validation, of the identity you were handed and told to be.
+It’s the art of shedding your ego, your need for safety, your perfectly emotional armor, and the illusion of control.
 Until all that’s left is the beauty that lies in the abyss of uncertainty.